Blog Archives

 Former president of the British Association of Aesthetic Plastic Surgeons Dr. Douglas McGeorge says the common image of plastic surgery is mega-celebrities casually undergoing elective procedures.
 Rather, he argues, it is members of the general public who choose plastic surgery to improve small aspects of themselves for a positive result.

-facial rejuvenation to help make themselves more competitive in the workplace.
+McGeorge uses the image of an older worker undergoing facial rejuvenation to help make themselves more competitive in the workplace.
 He sees the difficulty in distinguishing between what is a functional improvement and what is purely cosmetic.

 In response to the worry of some plastic surgeons regarding a new plastic surgery tax, the UK government says they currently have no plans to revise the VAT for cosmetic surgeries.